What is the Enneagram?

 Type Nines seek to create fairness in the world by feeling and sensing - paying attention to multiple points of view and working to create harmony within themselves and others.

-Type Ones seek to create fairness by adhering to and promoting living by the rules and principles and encouraging others to do so as well.
+Type Ones seek to create fairness by adhering to and promoting living by rules or principles and encouraging others to do the same.

 The Heart Center

 The Heart Center types pay attention to being seen by others.
 When they feel unseen by others, they feel sadness.
 Each Heart Center type employs a different strategy to be seen by others.
+If they can feel seen, they feel joy.
 Watch the videos below to get a sense of how each type presents in the world.

-Type Twos seek to be seen by paying attention to others needs.
-When they are able to meet another's need and feel a sense of appreciation, they feel joy.
+Type Twos seek to be seen by paying attention to others' needs.
+When they are able to meet another's need and receive appreciation, they feel joy.

 Type Fours seek to be seen by doing something unique and authentic.
 When others recognize their special contribution, they feel joy.